 Sakamichi no Apollon was a total surprise in the anime world.

-Sentaro Kawabuchi is a delinquent that has his life changed with music.
+Sentaro Kawabuchi is a delinquent that has his life changed bymusic.
 Despite having a tough exterior, he’s actually caring and warm, actually hitting it off with the main character when most people would deem it impossible due to their contrasting personalities.

 Other important roles include Rensho Sorinozuka in romance/drama anime Inu x Boku SS.
 This character was completely different from what Hosoya had been doing up until now.

-But it’s stellar cast was also a main reason as to why the anime’s popularity skyrocketed.
+But its stellar cast was also the main reason as to why the anime’s popularity skyrocketed.
 Takahiro Sakurai, Daisuke Ono, Kenichi Suzumura, Toshiyuki Morikawa, Kaji Yuki, Kensho Ono, Tomatsu Haruka, Ryohei Kimura and many others were joined by Hosoya.

 2012 also meant reprising his role as Shiraishi Kuranosuke in the second season of Prince of Tennis.